 * * *

 The Travel Fellowship requires a written and illustrated report.
-These will appear on the website in late Summer and early Fall, 2016.
+These will appear on the website with the launch of the next BERKELEY PRIZE competition cycle.

 * * *

-Watch for the announcement of the 2017 BERKELEY PRIZE on
+Watch for the announcement of the 20th Anniversary,

 Each year, the BERKELEY PRIZE Committee poses a Question on the competition website.
 Students enrolled in any undergraduate architecture program throughout the world or those in collateral disciplines teamed with such students are invited to submit a 500-word essay proposal in English responding to the Question.

-From this pool of essays, approximately 25 are selected as particularly promising by the PRIZE Committee, a group of 64 international architects, architectural educators, social scientists, writers, and general thinkers.
-The 25 semifinalists are then asked to submit a 2,500-word Essay expanding on their proposals.
+From this pool of essays, approximately 25-30 semifinalists are selected as particularly promising by the PRIZE Committee, a group of 64 international architects, architectural educators, social scientists, writers, and general thinkers.
+The semifinalists are then asked to submit a 2,500-word Essay expanding on their proposals.

-The Committee then selects five to eight of the best Essays and sends these finalists on to a jury of international architects and academics to select the winners.
+The Committee then selects 8-9 of the best Essays and sends these finalists on to a jury of international architects and academics to select the winners.
 The BERKELEY PRIZE Essay Competition is announced, papers submitted, and reader- and jury-reviewed all online.

 The Essay semifinalists are also offered the opportunity to participate in the BERKELEY PRIZE Travel Fellowship Competition.
 For the Travel Fellowship, students are asked to submit a proposal of how a given architectural travel opportunity will help them capitalize on the research they did for their Essay and further their long-term academic and professional pursuits.

-During the past eighteen years, 1969 UPDATE students have submitted essays and proposals, representing dozens of schools of architecture from 62 countries.
+During the past nineteen years, 2094 students have submitted essays and proposals, representing dozens of schools of architecture from 69 countries.
 In recognition of these efforts, the BERKELEY PRIZE is the recipient of the 2008 American Institute of Architects Collaborative Achievement Honor Award; and the 2002 American Institute of Architects' Education Honor Award.

 The BERKELEY PRIZE has also garnered international acclaim, not the least reason for which is its complete embracing of digital technology.
 In partial recognition of this outreach, the 2003 BERKELEY PRIZE competition was named a special event of "World Heritage in the Digital Age," a virtual congress helping to commemorate the 30th anniversary of the UNESCO World Heritage Convention.

-Winners' biographies, photographs, and full submittals; archives of past competitions; and links to other articles on the social art of architecture are posted at www.berkeleyprize.org.
+Winners' biographies, photographs, and their full submittals; archives of past competitions; and links to other articles on the social art of architecture are posted at: www.berkeleyprize.org